bionet/ted.python/README.txt

-The Time Domain Coding Toolkit contains Python implementations of algorithms designed to reversibly convert finite-length, band-limited, digitally sampled signals to and from a time-domain representation.
+The Time Domain Coding Toolkit contains Python implementations of algorithms designed to reversibly convert finite-length, band-limited, digitally sampled signals to and from a time-domain representation consisting of a series of time intervals between fixed-amplitude spikes.
 Sample code demonstrating the use of the implementations is included.

 Authors & Acknowledgements
 ==========================